 - Ask him to choose an experience that he and an educator can do together, such as kick-to-kick, reading a book or watering the garden.

 - During the experience, engage Joshua in conversation by asking open-ended questions, for example, ‘I wonder what will happen when…?’.
 Invite other children to join in and ensure that you use their names.
-Point out to Joshua what his peers are doing and set up a dialog between them, for example, ‘Joshua what do you think Henry is doing?’.
+Point out to Joshua what his peers are doing and set up a dialogue between them, for example, ‘Joshua what do you think Henry is doing?’.

 - Reflect back on the aims of this individual learning plan to guide your reflection/review: